rpm-software-management/rpm/docs/manual/format.md

 .
 Payload   -- compressed archive of the file(s) in the package (aka "payload")
 ```

-All 2 and 4 byte "integer" quantities (int16 and int32) are stored in
+All multi-byte "integer" quantities (int16, int32 and int64) are stored
-network byte order (big-endian).
+in network byte order (big-endian).
 When data is presented, the first
 number is the byte number, or address, in hex, followed by the byte
 values in hex, followed by character "translations" (where appropriate).